 Arctic animals are an especially fun winter theme, but it’s sometimes difficult to find printables with realistic images.
-Today, I have a free polar bear bell do-a-dot printable for you along with fine-motor transfer work.
+Today, I have a free polar bear do-a-dot printable for you along with fine-motor transfer work.
 The printable uses a real polar bear image, is an instant download, and is super-easy to access and use.

 Montessori-Inspired Printables at Living Montessori Now